What Is the Alkaline Diet?

 Kelly Plowe, MS, RD

-The 7-Day Diet Plan
+The 7-Day Alkaline Diet Plan

 • Day 2: Fresh raw, or cooked vegetables; salad with vegetables and olive oil; large sweet potato with steamed broccoli for dinner